harbourlab/SparK/README.md

 D: When plotting transcript IDs, the gene names can be plotted instead.
 Here same plot as in C, but with "-wg yes".

-Of note, as the output of SparK are true vector graphics, all text, as well as any coloring, lines ect. can be easily changed in any SVG editor manually after plotting.

 </pre>